color-js/color.js/docs/output.md

 Play with the parameters above to see what gradient is produced, or use the [gradients demo app](/apps/gradients)!

 Note that in the example above, `color.toString()` is called implicitly with no params due to `array.join()`.
+This can produce colors that are not supported by the current browser.
-You can also map the colors to strings yourself:
+You can also map the colors to strings yourself (e.g. so you can provide the `fallback` parameter):

 <div id="test2" style="width: 100%; height: 2em"></div>